HirojiSawatari/Sawatari-ABSMS/README.md

 Sawatari ABSMS
 ==============

 Sawatari Anqing Bus Station Management System (Sawatari ABSMS) is a project for Anqing Bus Station to manage buses.
+This project was completed in November 2012.

 <img src='mdimage/image01.png' height='250px'/>